 Gratuities: Additional, but average $125 per person for a 7-night cruise.

-Where They Go: Mississippi River, New England, the Southeast, and the Pacific Northwest & Alaska.
+Where They Go: Mississippi River, New England, the Southeast, Columbia and Snake Rivers in the Pacific Northwest & Alaska.

 Sarah Bretz, Contributor